nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

    .. figure:: images/37.png

 #.
-Select the **Audit** tab to monitor the deployment of the Fiesta development environment.
-Complete provisioning of the app should take approximately
+Click the **Audit** tab to monitor the deployment of the Fiesta development environment.

    .. figure:: images/38.png